evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 az deployment group create -g iac-${environment}-copy-poc-rg --template-file template-${environment}.json
 ```

-And then you can deploy your infrastructure by running this script
+And now we can deploy your infrastructure to `dev`

-to dev

 ```bash
 ./deploy.sh dev
 ```

-to prod
+and to `prod`

 ```bash
 ./deploy.sh prod
 ```

 This is good and will work fine if you only have one resource in your template file, but what if your ARM template contains not only vnet resource, but some other resources?
-With "one template per environment" approach, we will duplicate all recourses per environment and that will be a maintenance nightmare.
+With "one template per environment" approach, we will duplicate all recourses in each template file and that will be a maintenance nightmare.

-What we want is one ARM template file and set of parameters file per environment.
+What we want is, one ARM template file and set of parameters file per environment.
 So how can we implement such a model?

-As it turned out, we can by using 2 ARM templates futures:
+As it turned out, we can do it if we use 2 ARM templates features:

 * [use object as a parameter](https://docs.microsoft.com/en-us/azure/architecture/building-blocks/extending-templates/objects-as-parameters)
 * [copy element](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/copy-resources)